A doctor in a single room,

 - Doctor of Acupuncture and Chinese Medicine (DACM)

-- California Acupuncture Board — License [LICENSE #]
+- Licensed Acupuncturist & Clinical Herbalist (California Acupuncture Board — License [LICENSE #])

 Education & lineage